-Over the last six months, Easter Seals has consulted with families, young adults, and volunteers to identify the top advocacy issues in 2022.
+Easter Seals has consulted with families, young adults, and volunteers to identify the top advocacy issues.

 Children, youth, and young adults with physical disabilities face many accessibility barriers every day of their life.
 Starting with getting out of bed in the morning and including daily activities such as communicating, dressing, feeding and toileting.
 In schools they need buildings, classrooms, gyms, and outside play spaces that are accessible to be included and learn alongside their peers.
 In the community they need businesses, community facilities, offices, stores, and transportation that are accessible to participate and eventually to be employed.

 Easter Seals advocates with children, youth, young adults with physical disabilities and their families for equity and inclusion through accessibility at home, at school and in the community.

 Students with physical disabilities in elementary, secondary, and post-secondary education face many barriers including facility and program accessibility, access to assistive devices, specialized equipment, and technology, as well as the disability costs related to college and university.

 Easter Seals advocates with youth, young adults, and their families for improvements to facility and program accessibility through increased funding for accessibility and awareness of the needs of students with physical disabilities.